Helena (Brazilian TV series)

-Helena is a brazillian telenovela, produced and broadcast by TV Globo between 5 May and 30 May 1975, running for twenty episodes.
+Helena is a Brazilian telenovela, produced and broadcast by TV Globo between 5 May and 30 May 1975, running for twenty episodes.
 It succeeded A Patota and was preceded by O Noviço, being the fourth 6 pm telenovela broadcast by TV Globo.

 Created by Gilberto Braga, it was based on the homonymous novel by Machado de Assis, and was directed by Herval Rossano.

 It starred Lúcia Alves, Osmar Prado, Rogério Fróes, Carlos Duval and Ida Gomes.